Badgerati/Pode/docs/Tutorials/Logging/Types/Trace.md

 ## Enabling

-To enable and use the Main logging you use the `Enable-PodeMainLogging` function supplying a logging method from `New-PodeLoggingMethod`.
+To enable and use the Main logging you use the `Enable-PodeTraceLogging` function supplying a logging method from `New-PodeLoggingMethod`.

 ## Examples